 Whether you have a cat that’s allowed outside and prefers for you to open the door for them rather than use a cat flap or an indoor cat that loves going for walks on their harness and leash, they may sit at the door and meow.
 The good news is that cats are clever, and it’s totally possible to teach them not to do this!

-The 8 Tricks to Teach Your Cat Not to Meow to Go Outside
+The 8 Ways to Teach Your Cat Not to Meow to Go Outside

 When training your cat, the key is to ignore the bad behavior and instead reward the good.
 If your cat is sitting at the door meowing, don’t give them any attention.
 That includes negative attention, like telling them to be quiet!
 Instead, give your cat praise and treats when they’re doing something quietly, like playing with their toys or using their scratching post.